A. Helpers

 (defmacro perl-grep (sequence &body predicate-body)

 "Like Perl's grep.
-Predicate is a body of code that can refer to IT
+Predicate is a body of code that can refer to `IT' as the

 ;; The following could be made more efficient by using a faster TEST